 The sacroiliac (SI) joints are located between the tailbone (sacrum) and each hip bone (ilium) in the pelvis.
 These joints are cushioned by cartilage and allow just a small amount of movement between those bones.
 The SI joints absorb the shock of the upper body onto the hips and legs.
 Degenerative arthritis, an abnormal walking pattern or inflammation can trigger pain on one side of the lower back which can move to the buttocks, groin, or thigh.

-- sharp or aching pain in lower back, usually just on one side
+- Sharp or dull lower back pain usually on one side

-- age: the pain is often caused by arthritis.
+- Age: pain is often caused by arthritis.

-- injury: an injury, such as a fall or car accident, can knock the joint out of alignment.
+- Injury: injury, such as a fall or car accident, can knock the joint out of alignment.

-Sometimes a diagnosis is reached by performing a diagnostic injection, in which an anesthetic is injected into the joint.
-If the pain subsides as the anesthetic takes effect, then it is likely that the SI joint was causing the pain.
+MRI, CT, or fluoroscopy (live X-ray) tests may be performed to rule out other potential causes for the pain.
+Alternatively a diagnosis can be reached by performing a diagnostic injection in which an anesthetic is injected into the joint.
+If the anesthetic causes the pain to subside it can be determined the SI joint is the source of pain.

-A surgical alternative for severe SI joint pain that cannot be handled any other way is fusing the painful joint together so that it no longer shifts when you move, preventing the nerves from being rubbed or pinched.
-Although fusing sometimes occurs gradually and naturally as people age, premature surgical fusing should be considered only as a last resort.
+For patients that have tried a combination of treatments with no relief, our doctors can perform steroid injections to relieve pain immediately.
+A surgical alternative for severe SI joint pain when all other treatments have been exhausted is fusing the painful joint.
+The fused joint no longer shifts preventing the nerves from being rubbed or pinched.
+Although fusing sometimes occurs gradually and naturally with aging, premature surgical fusing should be considered only as a last resort.